Yasser Arafat: Official recognition

 Israel and the US have alleged also that Arafat was involved in the 1973 Khartoum diplomatic assassinations, in which five diplomats and five others were killed.
 A 1973 United States Department of State document, declassified in 2006, concluded "The Khartoum operation was planned and carried out with the full knowledge and personal approval of Yasser Arafat."
 Arafat denied any involvement in the operation and insisted it was carried out independently by the Black September Organization.
 Israel claimed that Arafat was in ultimate control over these organizations and therefore had not abandoned terrorism.

 In addition, some circles within the US State Department viewed Arafat as an able diplomat and negotiator who could get support from many Arab governments at once.
 An example of that, we find in March 1973 that Arafat tried to arrange for a meeting between the President of Iraq and the Emir of Kuwait in order to resolve their disputes.

 Also in 1974, the PLO was declared the "sole legitimate representative of the Palestinian people" and admitted to full membership of the Arab League at the Rabat Summit.
 Arafat became the first representative of a non-governmental organization to address a plenary session of the UN General Assembly.
-In his United Nations address, Arafat condemned Zionism, but said, "Today I have come bearing an olive branch and a freedom fighter's gun.
-Do not let the olive branch fall from my hand."
+In his United Nations address, Arafat condemned Zionism, but said:

 He wore a holster throughout his speech, although it did not contain a gun.
 His speech increased international sympathy for the Palestinian cause.

 Following recognition, Arafat established relationships with a variety of world leaders, including Saddam Hussein and Idi Amin.
 Arafat was Amin's best man at his wedding in Uganda in 1975.